Sheraw91/SportWithYou-/README.md

 # SportWithYou!
 > This project is a sport application to motivate people to do sport no matter how long they have.
+This project was a school project.
+We had 3 weeks to finish him.

 [![Swift 4.2](https://img.shields.io/badge/Swift-4.2-orange.svg?style=flat)](https://swift.org/)
 ![Xcode 10.2][xcode-image]